-The Council believes that the present statutory provision giving full authority for management of the operations and investments of the trust funds to the Secretary of the Treasury as managing trustee is sound.
-Generally the Secretary of the Treasury, by reason of his position and experience, is the person in the Government who is best equipped for this responsibility.
-However, the Council believes that all members of the Board of Trustees should participate in the review of the general policies followed in the management of the trust funds.
+Council believes that all members of the Board of Trustees should participate in the review of the general policies followed in the management of the trust funds.
 We, therefore, recommend an amendment to the law to give more specific recognition to the responsibility of trusteeship of all members of the Board and to require that the intervals between meetings be not more than 6 months.

-F. The Council has examined broadly the way administrative expenses are charged to the trust funds and the financial provisions relating to the railroad retirement account and to the coverage of the members of the

-Armed Forces and believes that the arrangements are fair.
+F. The Council has examined the way administrative expenses are charged to the trust funds and the financial provisions relating to the railroad retirement account and to the coverage of the members of the Armed Forces and believes that the arrangements are fair.

-The Council believes that the trust funds should be treated in all respects as funds held in trust, bearing their proper share of expense but not operating so as to subsidize other activities of Government.
+The Council believes that the trust funds should be treated in all respects as funds held in trust, bearing their proper share of expense but not operating so as to subsidize other activities of government.

 The Council did not look, in great detail, into the question of the charging of administrative expenses, but we believe that with relatively minor exceptions all administrative costs are being charged to the trust funds.
-These include the administrative expenses of the Bureau of Old-Age and Survivors Insurance, the expenses incurred by the Internal Revenue Service in the collection of social security taxes, and expenses incurred by other units of the Department of Health, Education, and Welfare and of the Treasury Department in connection with old-age, survivors, and disability insurance.
-The administrative expenses of the total program, although charged to the respective trust funds, are subject to the regular appropriation procedures of Congress.
+These include the administrative expenses of the Bureau of Old-Age and Survivors Insurance, the expenses incurred by the Internal Revenue Service in the collection of social security taxes, and expenses incurred by other units of the Department of Health.
+Education, and Welfare and of the Treasury Department in connection with old-age, survivors, and disability insurance.
+The administrative expenses of the total program, although charged to the respective trust funds. are subject to the regular appropriation procedures of Congress.

 Under the 1951 amendments to the Railroad Retirement Act, wage credits accumulated under the railroad retirement system by workers who die or retire with less than 10 years of railroad employment are transferred to the workers' accounts under the old-age, survivors, and disability insurance program.
-Benefit payments are made by the oldage, survivors, and disability insurance program on the basis of the combined earnings records.
+Benefit payments are made by the old-age, survivors, and disability insurance program on the basis of the combined earnings records.
 Retirement and disability benefits are payable under both programs to workers with 10 or more years of railroad service who also qualify under old-age, survivors, and disability insurance.
 The survivors of workers with 10 or more years of railroad service receive benefits under one program or the other based on combined wage records.
 Each year the two agencies jointly determine the amount of money which, if transferred from the railroad retirement account to the old-age and survivors insurance trust fund or vice versa, would place the trust fund in the same position it would have been in if railroad employment had always been covered under the Social Security Act.
-The amount so determined is trans-There is provision for similar annual interchanges between the railroad retirement account and the disability insurance trust fund beginning with the fiscal year 1958.
+The amount so determined is transferred.
+There is provision for similar annual interchanges between the railroad retirement account and the disability insurance trust fund beginning with the fiscal year 1958.
 This is an arrangement which seems to us to be fair to both programs.